 To recognize the memory of Dr. Constance L. Goode and provide education resources to African American students who plan to teach.

-- Be an African American graduating senior from a Rockford Public High School;
+- Be an African American graduating senior or graduate of a Rockford Public High School;

 - Pursue a degree with the intent to teach;